 - 1. Voluntary compliance plans and agreements are expressly incorporated in an overall compliance policy. - 2.
 Written criteria for their use are specified in writing, focusing on the environmental impact of the non-compliance and on the attitude and history of the offender. - 3.
 Regulators must document in writing their rationale for offering voluntary compliance measures, especially where there are grounds to use mandatory measures. - 4.
-Failure to carry out the voluntary measures is monitored and taken seriously. - 2) Series items are incomplete sentences but become complete with the lead-in phrase that introduces them.
-In this case, each is followed by a semicolon.
-For example:
+Failure to carry out the voluntary measures is monitored and taken seriously.

+2) Series with short items (but again introduced by a complete sentence):